Offices in IL, FL, & MI

 It is estimated that between 2015 and 2019, 25.4% of sexually active women used Depo-Provera.
 The report shows that some demographics saw even higher rates, with 27.2% of Hispanic women and 41.2% of Black women using Depo-Provera during that date range.

-Scientific research has led experts to believe that Depo-Provera’s link to meningioma comes from its incredibly high levels of synthetic progestin, the compound that mimics the effects of progesterone.
+Scientific research has led experts to believe that Depo-Provera’s association with meningioma stems from its extremely high levels of synthetic progestin, a compound that mimics progesterone’s effects.
 Meningiomas are known to express hormone receptors, specifically progesterone and estrogen.
 When the receptors are exposed to hormones, they can stimulate tumor growth.

-According to the Mayo Clinic, a meningioma tumor grows meninges, the membranes surrounding the brain and spinal cord.
+According to the Mayo Clinic, a meningioma tumor grows on the meninges, the membranes that surround the brain and spinal cord.
 It is critical to point out that a meningioma is NOT a brain tumor, but it presses on the nearby brain, nerves, and vessels.

-The majority of meningiomas grow very slowly and can grow over many years without showing any symptoms.
+The majority of meningiomas grow very slowly and can enlarge over many years without causing symptoms.
 However, the effects on nearby brain tissue, nerves, or vessels can cause serious disabilities.
 Because of this slow growth, immediate treatment is not always necessary; they can be monitored.

 Meningiomas occur more often in women, and while they can occur at any age, they are often found at older ages.